carbon-language/carbon-lang/mlir/docs/Tutorials/DefiningAttributesAndTypes.md

 the storage class for types with a mutable component must additionally obey the following.

-*   The mutable component must not participate in the storage key.
+*   The mutable component must not participate in the storage `KeyTy`.
 *   Provide a mutation method that is used to modify an existing instance of the storage.
-This method modifies the mutable component based on arguments, using `allocator` for any new dynamically-allocated storage, and indicates whether the modification was successful.
+This method modifies the mutable component based on arguments, using `allocator` for any newly dynamically-allocated storage, and indicates whether the modification was successful.
     -   `LogicalResult mutate(StorageAllocator &allocator, Args ...&& args)`

-Let's define a simple storage for recursive types, where a type is identified by its name and can contain another type including itself.
+Let's define a simple storage for recursive types, where a type is identified by its name and may contain another type including itself.

 ```c++
 /// Here we define a storage class for a RecursiveType that is identified by its